johnbe4/getSeoSitemap/README.md

 It requires PHP 5.5 and MySQL 5.5.

 This script creates a full gzip sitemap or multiple gzip sitemaps plus a gzip sitemap index.<br>
-It includes change frequency, last modification date and priority all setted following your own rules.<br>
+It includes change frequency, last modification date and priority setted following your own rules.<br>
 Change frequency will be automatically selected between daily, weekly, monthly and yearly.<br>
 Max URL lenght must be 767 characters, otherwise the script will fail.<br>
 URLs with http response code different from 200 or with size = 0 will not be included into sitemap.<br>
 It checks all internal and external links (href URLs into 'a' tag plus form action URLs if method is get) and sources.<br>
 Mailto URLs with will not be included into sitemap.<br>
 URLs inside pdf files will not be scanned and will not be included into sitemap.<br>
+URLs inside javascript will not be scanned and will not be included into sitemap.<br>

 To improve SEO, it checks:<br>
 - http response code of all internal and external sources into domain (images, scripts, links, iframes, videos, audios)<br>